You Don't Need to be Skinny to be Fit

 Set Performance Goals, Not Physical Goals

 Rather than focusing on how your body looks, create performance-based goals.
 Try to run a little faster or longer than last week, lift heavier weights, or do one more set of push-ups.
 These goals actually help you improve your fitness and track progress without getting caught up with the numbers on a scale.
 Fitness isn't defined by weight; instead, it's the combination of endurance and strength.
-Find activities that you enjoy and focus on strengthening your body rather than shrinking it.
+Find activities that you enjoy and focus on adopting a holistic fitness approach, strengthening your body rather than shrinking it.